Quitting Coffee Was Hard—But You Should See My Glowing Skin

 I can see myself drinking coffee again one day, but this time it will be a weekend indulgence when I feel the urge or as an accompaniment to bakery treats on a Sunday with friends.
 But I haven't given up everything.
 Wine (in particular, chardonnay) will always be a part of my diet.
 A girl has got to have some vices in life, right?

-UPDATE: I haven't had a coffee (besides decaf), ever since I detoxed on August 7, 2017.
-It's been almost an entire year.
+UPDATE: I haven't had a coffee (besides decaf), since I detoxed on August 7, 2017.
+It's now been over a year.
 I can truly say that I feel so much better and more alert.
 I also don't suffer from the midmorning crash that I used to experience.
 I'm sleeping so much better than I ever have, and honestly, I really don't miss coffee.
-Now I enjoy my one decaf drink in the morning—either rooibos chai tea, green tea (I love matcha and sencha) or dandelion (the caramel nut flavour by Teecino is a game-changer).
+Now I enjoy my one decaf drink in the morning—either rooibos chai tea, green tea (I love matcha and sencha), or dandelion (the caramel nut flavor by Teecino is a game changer).

 Giving up caffeine is hard at first, but trust me—if you have the desire and will to, you won't regret it.

 Shop some of my caffeine-free favorites below:

 Numi Toasted Rice Full Leaf Sencha Green Tea ($5)